mapbiomas-brazil/urban-infrastructure/README.md

 |**[temporal_filter-4.js](temporal_filter-4.js)**| This filter (TF4) considers results from TF3. <br/>

 # Visualization codes
-For each filter you can put the map on screen through a simple function exemplified below.
+You can put the map on the screen through a simple function exemplified below.
 You have to define a list of years and also the assets where you saved the results.<br/>

 ```javascript
 var FT_result = "write here the asset address of the image Collection considered"